digidotcom/xbee-java/examples/communication/SendDataAsyncSample/ReadMe.txt

              Notice that by default the 'NI' setting has a blank space configured, make sure that there is not a blank space before the 'REMOTE' text.

-          4) Look for the 'AO' setting and configure it with '1' (without quotes)

     3) Ensure that the modules are in API mode and on the same network.
        For further information on how to perform this task, read the 'Configuring Your XBee Modules' topic of the Getting Started guide.

-    4) Set the port and baud rate of the sender (local) ZigBee radio in the MainApp class.
+    4) Set the port and baud rate of the sender (local) XBee radio in the MainApp class.
-       If you configured the modules in the previous step with the XCTU, you will see the port number and baud rate in the 'Port' label of the device on the left view.
+       If you configured the modules in the previous step with XCTU, you will see the port number and baud rate in the 'Port' label of the device on the left view.